Mount Washington Road Race

 The course record of 56:41 was set in 2004 by renowned mountain runner Jonathan Wyatt.
 The female course record was set by Shewarge Amarein of Ethiopia with a time of 1:08:21 in 2010.
-Multiple winners of the race on the men's side include Francis Darrah, Mike Gallagher, Bob Hodge, Gary Crossan, Dave Dunham, Derek Froude, Matt Carpenter, Daniel Kihara, Simon Gutierrez and Eric Blake.
+Multiple winners of the race on the men's side include Joseph Gray, Francis Darrah, Mike Gallagher, Bob Hodge, Gary Crossan, Dave Dunham, Derek Froude, Matt Carpenter, Daniel Kihara, Simon Gutierrez and Eric Blake.
 On the female side, Eleonora Mendonca, Cathy Hodgdon, Chris Maisto, Jacqueline Gareau, J'ne Day-Lucore, and Anna Pichrtová are multiple winners.
 John J. Kelley and Jacqueline Gareau are the only runners ever to win both the Boston Marathon and the Mount Washington Road Race.
 Kelley won the former in 1957 and the latter in 1961.
 Gareau won Boston in 1980 and won Mt.
 Washington in 1989, 1994 and 1996.

 In addition to having a steep road race course, Mount Washington is home to extremely unpredictable weather.
 Winds have been known to top 200 mph at the summit.
 Although the race has never been run in such extreme conditions, factors like snow, ice, fog, wind, rain and cold, added to the steep climb, can make the race exceptionally challenging for those who run it.
 It is not uncommon for temperatures at the foot of the mountain to be warm at the beginning of the race, but for runners to encounter wintry white-out conditions at the summit, even in June.
 In an attempt to create some levity out of the difficult conditions, race organizers have often used the slogan "only one hill" as the event's official motto.